chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 <!-- ### Next month -->
 <!-- Wishlist of future topics for these meetups. -->

+# Wednesday November 12, 2025

+### Attendees

+*

+### Agenda

+I suggest we use the time to discuss the future of the [HPC Carpentry Chapel](https://www.hpc-carpentry.org/hpc-chapel) lessons.
+We updated them last year, primarily to move to a new template and refresh the examples for Chapel 2.x.
+However, the lessons still follow a rather rigid structure centred on traditional parallel programming for physicists and engineers, i.e. researchers running large numerical simulations.

+For context, these lessons were originally designed as part of a two-day workshop: on Day 1, participants learn about HPC fundamentals -- including schedulers, filesystems, software environments, parallel paradigms, and best practices -- while on Day 2, the instructor selects a language from https://www.hpc-carpentry.org/community-lessons for the hands-on programming part.

+There was a suggestion to split the main Chapel track into three parts:

+1. A heat solver for engineers and physicists (the current official lessons)
+2. A Julia set example for participants not interested in solving PDEs (which I currently teach)
+3. A third example focusing on task synchronization, with bioinformatics mentioned as a possible theme

+Other suggestions:

+- Add GPU content and align the numerical example with the rest of the lessons; e.g. I use prime numbers to teach GPU programming in Chapel which is not ideal
+- Include more introductory, non-HPC material to help promote the language to a broader audience
+- Expand the coverage of I/O, including support for different data types and parallel I/O
+- Add linear algebra solvers

+Couple of limitations to keep in mind:

+- These lessons are still part of HPC Carpentry, so they should ideally maintain an HPC focus.
+- All lesson updates require reviewer approval.
+Although I am a maintainer, I can't freely make changes -- each pull request must be approved by at least one other reviewer before it can be merged.
+Because of this, I maintain my own set of lesson notes ([Parallel programming in Chapel](https://folio.vastcloud.org/chapel) and [GPU computing with Chapel](https://folio.vastcloud.org/chapel-gpu)), which have now diverged significantly from the official HPC Carpentry version.

+Please feel free to bring any other suggestions for this discussion.

 # Wednesday October 08, 2025

 Cancelled due to ChapelCon this week.
 Next meeting on Nov-12.